Average Time on Page

 Date created: Oct 11, 2020 • Last updated: Aug 26, 2021

 What is Average Time on Page?

-Average Time on Page is a metric that gives the average time spent on a single page by all users of a website.
+Average Time on Page is a web analytics metric that measures the average amount of time spent on a single page by all users of a website.
 This metric does not consider exit pages or bounces, and only measures the average time spent by users on non-exit pages.
 An exit page is the last page of a website session.

 What is a good Average Time on Page benchmark?

-According to Contentsquare’s 2020 Digital Experience Benchmark report of 7 billion user sessions, the Average Time on Page across industries is 62 seconds.
+Based on Contentsquare’s 2021 Digital Experience Benchmark report of 20 billion user sessions, the Average Time on Page across industries is 52 seconds, with B2B leading with 82 seconds.

 More about this metric

-Average Time on Page is a metric that tracks the average time spent on a particular page by users.
+Average Time on Page tracks the average time spent on a particular page by users.
 Google Analytics is the most commonly used service to track this metric, but it can be tracked by other services as well.
 Although it seems simple to understand, there are a few concepts to consider before measuring this metric.

 The way this metric is measured in Google Analytics excludes a type of page view called exit pages.
 A page exit is when a user exits a page, therefore ending the session on the site, and such pages are called exit pages.
 Additionally, bounces are excluded from the calculation.
 Due to this formula, the Average Time on Page as tracked by Google Analytics has the potential to be higher than the reality, especially on pages that are explicitly designed to be exit pages – such as an order confirmation page.
 It is important to keep this in mind when analyzing Average Time on Page as it is preferable to track this metric only for pages with a low exit rate.